stefanino-ch/lepg-py/README.md

 Other windows may exist, but are work in progress....

 ### Installation - Windows
-From the [Repository](https://github.com/stefanino-ch/lepg-py/tree/stable/installer) download the .zip file.
+From the [Repository](https://github.com/stefanino-ch/lepg-py/tree/stable/installer/dist-W64) download the lepg folder.
-Unpack the file anywhere you want on your harddisk.
 Go into the new directory and start the file lepg.exe.

 IMPORTANT: to run the pre-processor you must first configure it: select [Setup]-> [Setup Pre-Processor] the .exe file you will find in Processors\pre1_5-w32 or similar.